Staging is the standard

 - An item of personal property that is physically attached to a property and becomes part of it, as a machine that is installed.

-More simply, a fixture in real estate is defined as something attached to the property and removing it will cause some type of damage.
+More simply, a fixture in real estate is defined as something attached to the property, and removing it will cause some type of damage.

-It could have been personal property at one time but once it becomes secured, it becomes a fixture.
+Furthermore, it could have been personal property at one time but once it becomes secured, it becomes a fixture.
 If that explanation didn’t help, you’re not alone.
 This is one of the most contentious topics in home sales.
 The confusion over what stays with the house and what goes with the seller is a regular argument between the parties.
 A few tips can help you avoid this argument.

 What about your market?

-I don’t know all of the purchase agreements across the country obviously, but I’m imagining that most have something about fixtures in them.
+Considering your market, I don’t know all of the purchase agreements across the country obviously, but I’m imagining that most have something about fixtures in them.
 However, it’s up to the parties to define the items further to ensure there’s no confusion.
 Any realtor who’s been in the business for a while has dealt with this and hopefully learned their lesson.
 I did!

-I was a very new realtor when the curtain conversation between the seller and the homebuyer fell to me and the seller’s agent to resolve.
+Reflecting on grandma’s curtains, I was a very new realtor when the curtain conversation between the seller and the homebuyer fell to me and the seller’s agent to resolve.
 Fixtures in real estate were not defined in the contract at that time.
 So it was even less likely that the seller’s agent had this conversation with his clients.

 I have talked to other agents across the country who say that the curtains are not included; it’s just the window covering hardware.
 I think you’re seeing the problem: everybody has a different definition or understanding of what a fixture in real estate actually is.